9 Things to Know About Becoming an Interior Designer

 While designers can offer their customers a broad array of design styles to pick from, it’s important to not forget that it’s up to the customers to select what style suits them best.

-Just because designers are educated and have great taste doesn’t make their choices superior for their clientele.
+Just because designers are educated and have great taste doesn’t make their choices superior to their clientele.
 The interior designer’s job is to offer you an assortment of styles and guide the customer toward the perfect design choice while allowing the consumer to feel accountable for

 For Example, you might work as an interior designer for a long time and never design a home that fits your personal tastes.
 It’s all about the clients’ style — and you need to place your own aside.